 DEIA practice has been the driving force of the content and actions of my work.
 Where books are sprawled across the floor with a good "lovie," perhaps an inflatable palm tree above, and eyes wide open with a sense of connection.
 Rigorous and engaging conversations happen about the deeper meaning of texts.
 I have take my passion from highlighting identity-driven children's books in the classroom to a new adventure of opening a truly inclusive bookstore.

 I believe in the importance of an authentic liberating educational experience as my family experienced racial inequity and oppression during my schooling.
 It impacted my self-worth, my view of identity or lack thereof, and my perception of what

 I could be.

-As a Woman of the Global Majority, my dream is to provide an inclusive space where my daughter and ALL children can see themselves- their identity, culture, and future- in the pages of a book.
+As a Queer Immigrant of the Global Majority, my dream is to provide an inclusive space where my daughters and ALL children can see themselves- their identity, culture, and future- in the pages of a book.

 Who is Rohi?

 Rohi’s Readery is named after my daughter Rohini AND someone who I have deep roots and ties to, my Annama (which means grandmother in Hindi).
 My Annama, Rohini, was a steadfast advocate for children's rights to education in India especially with the caste system, a fierce protector of her family, and in her youth advocated and looked up to mentor Freedom Fighter Sarojini Naidu.
 For those who don’t know Sarojini Naidu was an instrumental figure and activist in women’s emancipation in India and anti-colonial rule, and she was coined the “Nightingale of India” because of her contribution to poetry and active literary life.
 So when “Rohi” comes to mind, it speaks to this idea of activism in the context of critical literacy and equity in education.
 My Annama made it a point to ensure that children knew they were seen, loved, valued and belong.